ivan-bausov/bstruct/README.md

 #B:STRUCT
-B:STRUCT is a simple preprocessor for easy to write structures into HTML and appropriate SCSS-templates.
+B:STRUCT is a simple preprocessor for compiling easy to write structures into HTML and appropriate SCSS-templates.
 Because of syntax lack, B:STRUCT is easy to learn and use.
 Using B:STRUCT you get a good boilerplate for your front-end project.

 ##Examples
 Simple B:STRUCT structure like: